arungudelli/golang/content/en/tips/foreach-loop-go.md

 There's no foreach loop in Golang.

-However we can replicate **foreach loop behaviour using for loop** in Go.
+However we can replicate **foreach loop behavior using for loop** in Go.

 A "for" statement with a "range" clause loops through all elements of an array, slice, string or map.